pwntester/octo.nvim/README.md

 ## 📦 Installation

-Use your favourite plugin manager to install it. eg:
+Use your favourite plugin manager to install it, e.g.:

 ```lua
 use {